Mercantile Library of Cincinnati: Collection

-Once established in 1835, the Young Men's Mercantile Library Association pooled their existing resources (books, materials, money, etc.) together and began curating their membership library.
-The Mercantile Library of Cincinnati collected books or other relevant works of art and hosted events which involved prominent speakers and authors, quickly coming to be regarded as “a cultural, intellectual, and literary center of its region”.
+Once established in 1835, the Young Men's Mercantile Library Association pooled their existing resources (books, materials, money, etc.) and began organizing their membership library.
+The Mercantile Library of Cincinnati collected books and other relevant works of art and hosted events which involved prominent speakers and authors, quickly coming to be regarded as “a cultural, intellectual, and literary center of its region”.

 Throughout the library's history, many of its books have been donated by members.
 It originally contained approximately seven hundred books which were housed at a location on Main Street near Pearl Street.
 In 1840 the collection of 1660 books was moved to the second floor of the Cincinnati College building on the present site.
 The collection now numbers more than 200,000 volumes, including an especially large number pertaining to Cincinnati and Ohio.
 Most of the items circulate.
 While there was originally a ban on novels, the ban has since been lifted.
 Currently the collection is more general.

 After opening its doors nearly 185 years ago, The Mercantile Library has several thousand volumes in their catalog that aim to display and reflect upon decades of changing interests, beliefs, and influences.
-Despite still operating as a membership library, The Mercantile Library of Cincinnati is open year round to members of the public who wish to explore their institution.
+Despite still operating as a membership library, The Mercantile Library of Cincinnati is open year round to members of the public who wish to explore the institution.

 Location

 The Mercantile Library Building at 414 Walnut Street that currently houses the library is the fourth structure on the site.
 The space on the eleventh and twelfth floors was designed for the library in 1903 and the building was completed in 1908.
 Many of the shelves, desks and chairs currently in the library date back to previous buildings which were destroyed by fire.
 The institution's perpetually renewable 10,000-year lease was issued by the Cincinnati College, which merged with the University of Cincinnati College of Law in 1911, in exchange for the men of the Mercantile Library Association helping the college to rebuild after its structure burned in 1845.
 The building was listed on the National Register of Historic Places in 2021.
+From 2023 to 2024, the Model Group converted much of the building along with the adjacent Formica Building into residential apartments named "Merc & Mica".